-Both yourself and your horse have what is called a centre of gravity (CoG).
-The CoG of an average human is around their navel.
-This means that if you were made of cardboard and someone stuck a pin in you at that point they would be able to spin you around easily!
+Your CoG is the centre of your weight mass.
+This means that if you were made of cardboard and someone stuck a pin in you at that point, they would be able to spin you around easily!
 The CoG of an average human is around their navel.
 Understanding this important rider biomechanics principle will help you to ride better - so keep reading :)

-Your CoG differs slightly depending on your body type, and a female’s CoG tends to be lower than a male’s due to the upper body tending to be proportionately shorter in a female with more weight tending to be carried in the hips and thighs, so, a typically shaped female with hips wider than her shoulders will naturally have a LOW CoG (which is a plus point).
-If she also has a large chest then that negates some of the benefits.
+Your CoG differs depending on your body type and gender (in most cases).
+A female’s CoG tends to be lower than a male’s because the upper body tends to be proportionately shorter, with more weight carried in the hips and thighs.
+A typically shaped female with hips wider than her shoulders naturally has a LOW CoG (which is a plus point).
+If she also has a large chest, that negates some of the benefits.

 A typically shaped male with shoulders wider than his hips will naturally have a higher CoG (which is a disadvantage).